ETF diagram

 Although liquidation risk exists, it is not commonly encountered in the case of ETFs.
 If an ETF has a large scale of operation and is popular among investors, the liquidation risk is significantly reduced.
 Much depends on the fund manager's strategy, which should adapt to changing market conditions and investor preferences.

-Investors need to know what they are investing in in liquidation risk and understand how ETFs work.
+Investors need to know what they invest in in liquidation risk and understand how ETFs work.

 Additionally, managing an ETF involves continuously adjusting the portfolio composition to match the changing composition of the index.
 This, in turn, carries the risk of management errors, which can affect the fund's performance.